jerryscript-project/iotjs/docs/devs/Writing-New-Module.md

 * Use `./tools/build.py --external-modules=my-module` when building
 * Enable your module in a profile or as an additional CMake parameter

+**Important:** the name of the module must be in lowercase.
+It is not allowed to use uppercase characters.

 Your new module will look like below: